swvanbuuren/simple-cdd-yaml-recipes/README.md

 ## Setup Qemu

 To test the installation image Qemu can be used.
-Install the required package
+Install the required packages
 using:
 ```
 sudo apt install qemu-utils qemu-system-x86 ovmf